TUW-GEO/ReconOri/README.md

 ## Configuration

-Edit `image_selection/image_selection.cfg`, such that images and previews are found.
+Use `Settings` → `User profiles` → `Open active profile folder` and edit `python/plugins/image_selection/image_selection.cfg`, such that images and previews are found.

 ## Acknowledgement